chinamike65/hugo-tuolesi/content/book1/book1en.md

 In terms of practice, when it comes to the completion stage, there is no need to recite the rituals, just recite the mantra, and then it is really time to cultivate the clear points of the Qi meridians.

-By cultivating the qi meridian, the qi meridians in the whole body will be opened, and the qi will enter the central meridian, which is really different.
+By cultivating the qi meridians, the qi meridians in the whole body will be opened, and the qi will enter the central meridian, which is really different.

 Then, cultivate the kundalini fire, cultivate the non-dual nature of emptiness and great happiness, and finally cultivate the five perfections.

-The generation stage and the completion stage are the two most essential stages of the supreme yoga in the four tantras.
+The generation stage and the completion stage are the two most essential stages of  supreme yoga in the four tantras.

 To become a Buddha, you must practice these two stages.

 Our stage is an ordinary layman's stage of becoming a Buddha.

-According to this sequence of practice, if the karmic conditions are sufficient, some people may become Buddhas in one lifetime, some people will be liberated from the cycle of birth and death in their lifetime, and some people will be reborn in the Pure Land by cultivating dakini.
+According to this sequence of practice, if the karmic conditions are sufficient, some people may become Buddhas in one lifetime, some people will be liberated from the cycle of birth and death in their own lifetime, and some people will be reborn in the Pure Land by cultivating dakini.
 Rebirth in a pure land.

 For example, among the masters of the lineage of the Dakini Buddha, there are seven teachers and students of Nasa Zhipupa who led them to be reborn in the Pure Land of Dakinis.